circularfashion/cf-circularity-id-standard/readme.md

 # circularity.ID(r) open data standard

-for developing the standard or the associated tools, please see (developing circularity.ID)[/develop]
+for developing the standard or the associated tools, please see [developing circularity.ID](/develop)

 ### cf standards for circular id data (iso norm?)